spotlightpa/poor-richard/content/news/2024-11-06-SPLAUGENRES24.md

 The Associated Press called the race for DeFoor at 3:18 a.m. on Wednesday.
 Unofficial results show DeFoor with 51.3% of the vote to Kenyatta’s 45.9%.

+Kenyatta formally conceded Wednesday morning, congratulating DeFoor in <a href="https://x.com/malcolmkenyatta/status/1854155282198253795">a post on social media</a> and thanking his campaign team and supporters.

 The victory secures DeFoor, 62, another four years in office, while allowing Republicans to hold onto a critical row office that can serve as a check on Democratic Gov. Josh Shapiro.

 The auditor general is responsible for conducting financial audits to track how public dollars are spent and check for malfeasance or waste.